fp7mplane/demo-infra/contentcuration/README.md

 **reasoner** is the Python script for the reasoner.
-It periodically runs a query which returns the list of the 100 most popular content URLs in the last hour.
+It periodically runs a query which returns the list of the 100 most popular contents (their URLs) in the last hour.

 ## Supervisor